asmirnou/watsor/README.md

 #### Object detection models

-Watsor uses Single-Shot Detector (SSD) detector trained to recognize 90 classes of object.
+Watsor uses Single-Shot Detector (SSD) trained to recognize 90 classes of object.
 The detection model has several types providing the trade-off between accuracy and speed.
 For example, _MobileNet v1_ is the fastest, but less accurate than _Inception v2_.

 The models are available in several formats depending on the device the inference is being performed on.
  - If you've got [The Coral USB Accelerator](https://coral.ai/products/accelerator/) download one of the models built for Edge TPU (MobileNet v1/v2), rename the file and put in `model/` folder as `edgetpu.tflite`.